Republicans Speak Out About Trump Administration’s ‘Zero Tolerance’ Immigration Policy

 Former Republican officials

-Former White House communications director Anthony Scaramucci said on Twitter that the separations are “not the Christian way, the American way, nor what @POTUS wants.”
+Former White House communications director Anthony Scaramucci told CNN’s “New Day” on Monday that the separations amount to an “atrocious policy.”

-But he went on say over Twitter that “The President can reverse it, and I hope he does.”
+“It’s inhumane.
+It’s offensive to the average American,” said Scaramucci, who urged Trump to take action to avoid separations.

-Over the weekend, CNN National Security Analyst Michael Hayden, who was nominated by Bush to lead the CIA, tweeted out a photo of the Birkenau death camp at Auschwitz, writing, “Other governments have separated mothers and children.”
+Over the weekend, CNN national security analyst Michael Hayden, who was nominated by Bush to lead the CIA, tweeted out a photo of the Birkenau death camp at Auschwitz, writing, “Other governments have separated mothers and children.”

-Hayden, who also was director of the National Security Agency under Presidents Bush and Bill Clinton, explained on CNN’s “New Day” Monday morning that his tweet was a warning of where the US could be headed.
+Hayden, who was director of the National Security Agency under Presidents Bush and Bill Clinton, explained on CNN’s “New Day” Monday morning that his tweet was a warning of where the US could be headed.

 “Let’s run the clock back to 1933, which is really what I was trying to address,” Hayden said.
 “And in 1933, what did we see in Germany?
 A cult of personality, a cult of nationalism, a cult of grievance, a press operation that looked like and was the ministry of propaganda and then the punishing of marginalized groups.”